junxit/us-congress-bills-111/metadata.md

 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Introduced in House
 - 2009-03-24 — Referred to the House Committee on Foreign Affairs.
+- 2009-05-04 — Considered under suspension of the rules. (consideration: CR H5079-5080)
+- 2009-05-04 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+283.
+- 2009-05-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-04 — Mr. Payne moved to suspend the rules and agree to the resolution, as amended.
+- 2009-05-04 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5079)
+- 2009-05-04 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5079)